 Key features to look for in a printer

-Before you choose a printer, you'll need to think about the following:
+Before you choose a printers, you'll need to think about the following:

 - Speed - A good inkjet printer can print about 14 pages per minute (PPM).
 Laser printers offer speeds of 20PPM or above.
 Also compare warm-up times, as some models take longer to get going than others.
 (Take manufacturer's figures with a pinch of salt; they're useful for relative comparisons, but real-world performance may vary.)